-A couple of years ago I did a speed test on my then new Incept K40 (left) over three and a bit miles from Old Dornie to Badentarbet beach via Tanera Mor island.
-The data is above right.
+A couple of years ago I did a speed test on my then-new Incept K40 over three and a bit miles from Old Dornie to Badentarbet beach via Tanera Mor island.

 I recall setting out flat-out on a cool, calm evening, cruising hard close to 5mph at times, with a burst after a rest up to 5.2, after which my energy levels tailed right off because I was well and truly pooped.
 I recently decided to replicate that route in similarly calm conditions and see how my new Grabner compared.

 Prior to that we were out yesterday in windier and choppier conditions when, with a 10-15mph back wind I averaged about 4mph with a burst up to 5.3.
 Coming back into the wind we decided to try the Amigo two-up, as it only requires the front backrest moving forward.
 Towing the Solar together we managed a steady and sustainable 3mph with a burst of 3.8 into the stiff breeze.
 And on a quick spell downwind we got up to 4.8mph.
 It’ll be interesting to see what we can manage two-up when not towing a kayak